pubkey/rxdb/docs/DataMigration.md

 ## hint
-If your migration takes long a long time, combine it with the leaderElection to make sure you don't waste your users' resources by running it in 2 open tabs.
+If your migration takes a long time, combine it with the leaderElection to make sure you don't waste your users' resources by running it in 2 open tabs.

 --------------------------------------------------------------------------------